 Yes, and on the way we discovered the inscriptions on the walls.
-We have to see if these inscriptions are relevant on the next Scenes of the Spinal Cord.
+We have to see if these inscriptions will be relevant in the following Spinal Cord Scenes.

-PLAYING A CONFLICT ORGAN
+PLAYING A CONFLICT ORGAN15

-Being in the guts of the Dragon means that you had to leave your Universe behind.
-You're in a setting unknown to you and you're surrounded by strangers.
+Each of you had to leave your own universe behind when you entered the Guts of the Dragon.
+You're in an unknown setting and you're surrounded by strangers.
 Furthermore, in a Conflict Organ your character will go through a process of transformation or self-discovery.
-You might enter the Tumor, a dense organ in which the Giant Barbarian looses all his powers and abilities, or you might enter The Chamber of Dreams, a brain-like organ in which the Cyborg Warlock feels at home.
+You might enter the Tumor, a dense organ in which the Giant Barbarian loses all his powers and abilities, or you might enter The Chamber of Dreams, a brain-like organ in which the Cyborg Warlock feels at home.

-In your Conflict Organ, your character will be the Center, the protagonist of the narration.
-Your fellow players will play their own characters and they will also share the role of the Objector, your antagonist.
-In Conflict Organs there is no consensus and collectivity: it's "the war of us against us".
+In your Conflict Organ, your character is the Center, and the protagonist of the narration.
+Your fellow players play their own characters and share the role of the Objector, your antagonist.
+In Conflict Organs there is no consensus: it's "the war of us against us".19